alessandro-001/alessandro-001/README.md

 ![Header](./banner-logo.png)

+## About Me
 Welcome to my GitHub! 🚀 I’m a career switcher on an exciting journey toward my dream job as a software developer.
 Currently pursuing a Master’s in Computer Science, I’m a dedicated full-stack developer with a passion for precision and attention to detail—skills I honed as a former dental technician.
 Join me as I build, collaborate, and approach every task with passion and dedication!

-#
+# Actively looking for a role as Software Developer!